clemcer/loggifly/README.md

 # 🚀 Features

 - **🔍 Plain Text, Regex & Multi-Line Log Detection**: Catch simple keywords or complex patterns in log entries that span multiple lines.
-- **🚨 Ntfy/Apprise Alerts**: Send notifications directly to Ntfy or via Apprise to 100+ different services (Slack, Discord, Telegram).
+- **🚨 Ntfy/Apprise Alerts**: Send notifications directly to Ntfy or via Apprise to 100+ different services (Slack, Discord, Telegram) or even to your own custom endpoint.
 - **🔁 Trigger Stop/Restart**: A restart/stop of the monitored container can be triggered on specific critical keywords.
 - **📁 Log Attachments**: Automatically include a log file to the notification for context.
 - **⚡ Automatic Reload on Config Change**: The program automatically reloads the `config.yaml` when it detects that the file has been changed.
+- **📝 Configurable Alerts**: Filter log lines for relevant information and use templates for your messages and notification titles.
+- **🌐 Remote Access**: Connect and control multiple remote Docker hosts from a single interface.
+- **🐳 Docker Swarm Support**: Seamlessly manage Docker Swarm clusters and multiple remote hosts at the same time.

 ---
 # 🖼 Screenshots